OrdoFlammae/cudd/README.md

-which selects alternate compilers instead of gcc and g++, causes the C++ wrapper to be included in the shared library, enables parallel compilation (with -j4) and finally installs the shared library using the default prefix /usr/local.
+which selects alternate compilers instead of gcc and g++, causes the C++ wrapper to be included in the shared library, enables parallel compilation (with `-j4`) and finally installs the shared library using the default prefix `/usr/local`.

 For those unfamiliar with libtool it may be worth noting that the libraries it builds go in .libs subdirectories.
 One should also note that with shared libraries enabled, the test programs immediately visible to the user are shell scripts that make sure dynamic linking works before installation.
-If you want to run valgrind on, say, a dynamically linked nanotrav, specify the option --trace-children=yes.
+If you want to run valgrind on, say, a dynamically linked nanotrav, specify the option `--trace-children=yes`.

-PLATFORMS
+## Platforms

 This kit has been successfully built on the following configurations: